SKA Impact Standards

 SDG Impact Standards - Private Equity Funds

-The SDG Impact Standards for Private Equity Fund are for private equity, debt and venture capital fund managers who want to make a positive contribution to sustainable development and achieve the SDGs through one or more of their funds.
+The SKA Impact Standards for Private Equity Fund are for private equity, debt and venture capital fund managers who want to make a positive contribution to sustainable development and achieve the SDGs through one or more of their funds.

 - align their internal processes, practices and to sustainable management decision making